2025 Odense municipal election

+from the Social Democrats, would win the mayoral position.

 Background

 Following the 2021 election, Peter Rahbæk Juel from Social Democrats became mayor for his second term.
 The Social Democrats has held the mayoral position in the municipality, since 2010, but is in danger of a worsened result compared to 2021.
-However, Rahbæk Juel, is still set to run for re-election.
+However, Rahbæk Juel, would run for re-election.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Odense Municipality had 29 seats in 2025.